marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 I wanted a few reflections that I got during this conference.
 It can be summed up in a few very strange sentences:

 > It's all about people, and they are complex systems working in complex systems.
-So you cannot trust them or facting them into do what you want.
+So you cannot trust their experiences or facting them into do what you want.
 But you can put down your sword and listen, and that will open new possibilities that you didn't have before

 Let me explain how I interpret the messages of the two days.